 Some roasted tomatillo salsas I’ve tried taste too roasted/smoky, but not this one.
 You can also control just how roasted those tomatillos get when you roast them yourself.
 I think it turned out just right with the times specified in the recipe below.

 Salsa verde is great with pretty much anything that goes well with regular tomato salsa.
-I think it’s especially fantastic with sweet potatoes (check out these burritos and this burrito bowl) and eggs (like huevos rancheros, frittatas and breakfast tacos).
+I think it’s especially fantastic with sweet potatoes (check out these burritos and this burrito bowl) and eggs (like chilaquiles verdes, huevos rancheros, frittatas and breakfast tacos).

 I also really love creamy avocado salsa verde, which you can make by throwing some diced avocado into the mix.
 I decided to divide my salsa in two and blend one avocado into one-half of the salsa.
 I’ve included instructions below.
+Or, serve it alongside my favorite guacamole recipe with tortilla chips for the best of both worlds!

 Homemade Salsa Verde